Tundra Space

 Summary

-This study aims to compare the efficacy of two types of interventions, which are acceptance and commitment therapy (ACT) as compared with virtual reality exposure therapy (VRET) for alleviating psychological dependence on alcohol and preventing relapse.
+This study aims to compare the efficacy of virtual reality exposure therapy (VRET) with treatment-as-usual (TAU) for alleviating psychological dependence on alcohol and preventing relapse.
 It also assesses the changes of EEG in patients with alcohol use disorder after completion of the above related interventions.
-In this study 120 subjects with alcohol use disorder who have completed 2 weeks of in-patient detoxification will be randomized into three groups (VRET, ACT and treatment-as-usual control groups) and undergo respective interventions.
+In this study 80 subjects with alcohol use disorder who have completed 2 weeks of in-patient detoxification will be randomized into two groups (VRET and treatment-as-usual control groups) and undergo respective interventions.
 Then assessment will be performed at four timelines (baseline, 4 weeks after baseline which is immediately after completion of intervention, 12 weeks after baseline, and 24 weeks after baseline assessment).

-Official title: The Efficacy of Virtual Reality Exposure Therapy for the Treatment of Alcohol Use Disorder Among Adult Males: A Randomized Controlled Trial Comparing With Acceptance and Commitment Therapy and Treatment-as-usual
+Official title: The Efficacy of Virtual Reality Exposure Therapy for the Treatment of Alcohol Use Disorder Among Adult Males: A Randomized Controlled Trial Comparing With Treatment-as-usual

 Key Details